When you join the Edinburgh Medical School, you become part of a close-knit community.

 At Edinburgh Medical School, we put a strong emphasis on developing life-long learning, which are essential qualities for a successful medical career.

-The Student Wellbeing team works with the Medical Teaching Organisation (MTO) and in close liaison with wellbeing teams across the University to ensure a positive student experience.
+The Student Support team works with the Medical Teaching Organisation (MTO) and in close liaison with other wellbeing teams across the University to ensure a positive student experience.

-Your Year Coordinator is your first point of contact for any issue.
+Your Programme Administrator is your first point of contact for any issue.
 This includes attendance, absence, teaching materials, timetabling queries, and many other things.
-They are also there for your pastoral needs, and may signpost you to someone who is able to provide more specialist advice, such as applying for special circumstances, interruption of studies, or linking in with individual support by the Student Wellbeing Team.
+They are also there for your pastoral needs, and may signpost you to someone who is able to provide more specialist advice, such as applying for special circumstances, interruption of studies, or linking in with individual support by the Student Support team.